Arakkal kingdom: History

 Thus history of Muslims in Kerala is closely intertwined with the history of Muslims in the nearby Laccadives islands.
 Kerala's only Muslim kingdom was Kannur's Arakkal family.
 Historians however, disagree about the time period of Arakkal rulers.
 They see the Arakkal kings come to power in the 16th or 17th century.

 By 1909, Arakkal rulers had lost Kannur and the Cannanore Cantonment.
 By 1911, there was a further decline with the loss of chenkol (sceptre) and udaval (sword).
 They allied and clashed with the Portuguese, the Dutch, the French and the British.
 The British played the biggest part in removing all vestiges of titles and power from the Arakkal rulers.
 One of the last kings, Abdu Rahiman Ali Raja (1881–1946), was active in helping his subjects.
 The last ruler was Ali Raja Mariumma Beevi Thangal.
 After her rule, the family broke up.

 During the time of the Samuthiries the Muslims of Kerala played a major role in the local army and navy, as well as acting as ambassadors to Arabia and China.
 Even before this period they had settlements in Perumathura, Thakkala, Thengapattanam, Poovar and Thiruvankottu.
 Muslims from Pandi Desham migrated to trade with Aruvithura, Kanjirappalli, Mundakayam, Peruvanthanam, Muvattupuzha and Vandiperiyar in and around Kottayam district of Kerala.
 In the 17th century, trade links were established with places like Kayamkulam and Alappuzha in the west.
 It was during the time of Samuthiris that the title of Marakkar was created.
 Muslim influence reached its peak at the time of Kunjali Marakkar, the fourth in the line.

+Thalassocracy in the Arabian Sea

+The Arakkal Ali Rajas sure put their navy to good use.
+Ali Moossa, the fifth ruler is said to have conquered some of the Maladweep (Maldives) islands in 1183-84 CE.
+Generally, these Rajas were known by different titles, viz.
+Adi Raja (the first king), Azhi Raja (Lord of the seas), Aliraja (noble king), and Aali Raja, which shows the origin from the first king Mammali.
+The connection with the Maldives and Lakshadweep (Laccadives) was well-known to the Portuguese and other Europeans, with the 9° channel separating Minicoy from the Laccadive group being referred to as the 'Mammali’s Channel'.
+Even during the beginning of the 16th century, the king of Maldives was a tributary of this House.
+The Jagir of Laccadive islands, received by the Ali Rajas from Kolathiris in the 16th century, enhanced the status of the House.
+Kannur (Cannanore) could effectively be characterised as a Muslim thalassocracy, acknowledging that the religious identity of the Ali Rajas had a significant role in their political prominence.
+A link can be made of the income from importing horses from West Asia to the political power of the Ali Rajas throughout the sixteenth century.